eandr-67/sets/README.md

 The module exports a generic type `Set[T comparable]`, which implements a set of type `T`, and a generic function `New[T comparable]()`, which creates a set of type `T`.

+`Set[T]` serialization is implemented for JSON and YAML formats.
+In text format, sets are stored as arrays.

 All operations on sets are performed by calling `Set[T]` methods.

 Sets are mutable, and most methods change the values of the sets on which they are called.